p-lambda/dsir/README.md

 This repository contains pre-filtered datasets and code for selecting relevant language model training data from The Pile.

 ## Pre-filtered datasets
-We provide datasets on HuggingFace that are already pre-filtered from The Pile.
-Stay tuned for more datasets!

 ### DSIR-filtered-pile-50M
 - Target distribution: Wikipedia, BookCorpus2